I love to negotiate, sometimes a bit too much.

 - "Here's how," or

-- "I don't care--this is it take it or leave it."
+- "I don't care--this is it, take it or leave it."

-If the response is the second one, "Here's how," then listen carefully because you may very well hear something that you don't want to hear but which could reframe the deal in a way that allows it to happen.
-It will likely not be the way you wanted to do the deal, but none-the-less it keeps the door open and gives you the option to get the deal done.
+If the response is the second one, "Here's how," then listen carefully because you may very well hear something that you don't want to hear but that could reframe the deal in a way that allows it to happen.
+It will likely not be the way you wanted to do the deal, but nonetheless it keeps the door open and gives you the option to get the deal done.

 In both cases you've achieved four very important goals:

-- you've said "no" without actually saying "no,"
+- you've said no without actually saying no,

 - you've shifted the burden of getting the deal done to the other side while still standing your ground,

-- you've made it clear that you have reached a point where the deal will not be done without some degree of creativity or concession on the part of the other side,
+- you've made it clear that you have reached a point where the deal will not be done without some degree of creativity or concession on the part of the other side, and

-- and you've acknowledged that you are still interested in making the deal happen if the other side is also interested.
+- you've acknowledged that you are still interested in making the deal happen if the other side is also interested.

-If the response is the third one, "I don't care.
-This is it, take it or leave it." then you know you've reached the other side's floor.
+If the response is the third one, "I don't care--this is it, take it or leave it," then you know you've reached the other side's floor.
 Professional negotiators know not to play this card unless they are completely prepared to walk away from the deal.
 Be very careful with your response to this, because it most often signals that you've just hit rock bottom and reached a decision point.
 You can push back with a slightly different version of the seven words, for example, "No, seriously, you tell me how I can do that."
 But ultimately you need to decide.